EStog/fizzbuzz/docs/source/classic_fizzbuzz.rst

       numbers which are multiples of both three and five gives “FizzBuzz”."

 This, in fact, leads to a more flexible solution.
-To print the results one just needs to use a generator (see :func:`~.classic_fizzbuzz`):
+To print the results one just needs to use a :func:`generator <fizzbuzz_lib.classic_fizzbuzz>`:

 >>> from fizzbuzz_lib import classic_fizzbuzz
 >>> for i in classic_fizzbuzz(10):